-The BSN program currently uses Assessment Technologies Institute (ATI) Comprehensive Assessment and Remediation Program as an academic measuring tool.
+The BSN program uses the comprehensive assessment and remediation program offered by Health Education Systems, Inc. (HESI) as an academic measuring tool.
 Entry-level students through graduating seniors utilize the testing program; individual as well as aggregate data, both formative and summative, are obtained.
 Individual data are utilized to assess student learning and provide an impetus for student-managed preparation and remediation and is a component of student advising.
 Course-specific aggregate data are monitored and shared with the faculty to inform course improvement and student outcomes.
-Additionally, to enhance student learning, practice tests offered through ATI are infused throughout the courses and are prerequisite to the proctored tests.
+Additionally, to enhance student learning, case studies and electronic adaptive quizzing offered through HESI are infused throughout the courses and are prerequisite to the proctored tests.
 Also, a component of the testing program is required-remediation for students scoring less than established benchmarks.
 The value of valid, nationally standardized testing is realized as the BSN individual course scores and the program's composite scores are compared to the national average scores.
+Of note, the BSN program has moved from using Assessment

-To date, a comparable testing program (HESI) is being explored relative to its currency of content aligned to the National Council Licensure Exam-RN (NCLEX-RN).
+Technologies Institute, LLC (ATI) assessment and remediation program to HESI effective fall 2014 relative to its currency of content aligned to the National Council Licensure Exam-RN (NCLEX-RN).